aciucaru/poly-synth/README.md

 ![screenshot](screenshots/synth-02.png)

 This synthesizer has the folowing features:
-* 3 Tone.js built-in synthesizers:
+* 3 Tone.js built-in synthesizers (this is it's called a poly synth):
   * DuoSynth
   * FMSynth
   * Fat synth (a Tone.js PolySynth with a Tone.js FatOScillator)